Sarcomere-Dynamics/Sarcomere_Dynamics_Resources/README.md

 >```
 >C:\Users\zanem\AppData\Local\Programs\Python\Python311\python.exe -m pip install psutil
 >```
->Take a look at [these steps on creating and using a virtual environment] to ensure that you are using the correct python at all times](https://www.freecodecamp.org/news/how-to-setup-virtual-environments-in-python/)
+>Take a look at [these steps on creating and using a virtual environment](https://www.freecodecamp.org/news/how-to-setup-virtual-environments-in-python/) to ensure that you are using the correct python at all times

+#### Creating a Virtual Environment

 #### 1.2.1 Use-as-Released
 The ArtusAPI is available via pip [here](https://pypi.org/project/ArtusAPI/) using the following command: